 All third party software used by the college is proprietary to the third party vendor, is protected by copyright and/or trade secret law, and is subject to the terms of the specific software license agreement entered into by the college with the third party vendor with respect to that software.
 In general, these software license agreements expressly forbid copying of the software, forbid the use of unauthorized copies of the software, may restrict the use of software to particular hardware, and may limit the computers upon which the software may be used or the number of concurrent users of such software.
 In some cases, the college’s licenses permit certain limited use by students, faculty or staff on home or portable computers.
 Violation of the provisions of software agreements and or copyright law can subject the college and individuals to substantial damage claims and possible criminal penalties.

-Copying of Software - The college prohibits any unauthorized duplication of all software owned or licensed by College.
+Copying of Software - Lewis and Clark Community College will comply with copyright laws and license agreements entered into with vendors and computer software authors.
+The college prohibits any unauthorized duplication of all software owned or licensed by College.
 No user may, without proper authorization, duplicate the software that is loaded on his or her computer’s hard disk for use on any other PC without consulting with and obtaining written authorization from the Academic Computing/Help Desk staff.

-File-Sharing - Users may not post, upload, download, transmit, distribute, or engage in any “file-sharing” of any data or files (including software, music, audiovisual clips, movies, etc.) unless such activity is consistent with all applicable licenses and approved in advance by College’s Academic Computing/Help Desk Staff.
+File-Sharing - To avoid the risk of copyright infringement and exposure to viruses/malware, users may not post, upload, download, transmit, distribute, or engage in any “file-sharing” of any data or files (including software, music, audiovisual clips, movies, etc.) unless such activity is consistent with all applicable licenses and approved in advance by College’s Academic Computing/Help Desk Staff.

 - Use of Technology Resources

 The college’s technology resources are property of the college, or are licensed for use by the college and are intended to be used primarily for proper educational institutional purposes.